YiMAproject/yimaTheme/README.md

 #### Put Themes Anywhere
- here we can have multiple templates that each one stored to different or same folder as default themes folder. this can help that each modules required yTheme can have own template inside module package. (useful for modules like administration backend)
+ here we can have multiple templates that each one stored to different or same folder as default themes folder. this can help that each modules required yimaTheme can have own template inside module package. (useful for modules like administration backend)

 #### Resolvers
  we have resolvers for themes and layout.